60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 Common Mistakes with 60x100 Barndominium Plans

 Finished living space and shop space should be budgeted separately.
-They do not cost the same and should not be estimated the same way.
+They do not usually cost the same.

 Is a 60x100 Barndominium Right for You?

-A 60x100 barndominium may be right for you if you want a large building that combines residential comfort with serious garage, shop, or storage space.
+A 60x100 barndominium may be right for you if you want a large, flexible building that combines home, garage, shop, storage, and hobby space under one roof.

 This size may be a good fit if: